Skip to main contentScroll Top

 Ao Nid and Koh Mak Temple

-We started this day by going to the only temple on the islandSimply called Koh Mak Temple, it's located not far from the pier where we arrived the day before, Ao Nid.
+We started the day by visiting the island's only temple , simply called Koh Mak Temple, located not far from the pier where we had arrived the day before, Ao Nid.
 The place is very peaceful, with very few monks present.
-From a platform on which sits a golden standing Buddha, there's a beautiful view of the bay, and you can see Ko Kood in the distance further south.
+From a platform on which sits a golden standing Buddha, there is a beautiful view of the bay, and you can see Ko Kood in the distance further south.

 Viewpoint from Ko Mak temple, Thailand